BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/046TkAppWithInputValidation.md

 category: tk
 title: Tk App With Input Validation
 ---

-Using Mu, create a simple Tkinter app that has two (or more) text boxes for inputting numbers, does input validation, creates popup messageboxes, and performs a calculation.

-  - Your Tkinter app will NOT use input() at all.
-You will use Tkinter text entry boxes to collect input.
-  - Your Tkinter app will NOT use print() at all.
-All output messages should appear as messageboxes.
-  - Because everything in Tkinter occurs based on button clicks, you will NOT have any while loops at all.

 Follow the directions in the Tk lesson 4 [Grid, Entry, and Messagebox video](https://drive.google.com/file/d/18mbOExKqetH_uKfzx0EoMf6QpucpWVGk/view?usp=sharing) and your finished Tkinter app should look [something like this ](https://drive.google.com/open?id=1E0xU9b5N5_I6BCC73QEDc8hZNQA_W_WT)

 NOTE: In order to create a messagebox you will need an extra import...